FC 24 HOW TO CHOOSE THE BEST PLAYERS

-The player’s physique isn’t what affects his performance, not his traits or specialties (many of them don’t exist on Ultimate Team) either.
+The player’s physique isn’t what affects his performance.
 It’s all on the attributes.
 They’re responsible for making us feel like each player is different.
 And they’re the ones you should carefully analyze when planning your squad.
 Many times, one player’s perception changes according to the game’s difficulty, formation, or for dozens of other reasons.
 Still, attributes are the most accurate element to compare players.

 For pure laziness or lack of knowledge, many people make the terrible mistake of evaluating one player’s quality according to his overall rating.
 It just shows how popular and good in specific attributes a player is, making them be compared to others.
 The rating is NOT an average or reflex of all the attributes.
 It reveals nothing about the player’s true technical, mental, and physical attributes.
 Sometimes, FC 24 players with lower ratings can be better choices.